ElixirTeSS/docs/TeSS_docs/overview/definitions.md

 Content provider
     Entities (such as academic institutions, non-profit organisations, portals) that provide training materials of relevance.

+e-Learning
+    e-Learning materials are curated materials focused on e-Learning.

 ELIXIR TeSS Portal
     The [ELIXIR TeSS](https://tess.elixir-europe.org/) portal, the training registry for Europe's distributed infrastructure for life-science data, is built using the TeSS Platform.